diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 ### What Didn't Happen

 The Israeli officials and Israeli news media largely focused their reporting on allegations made by military, security personnel and [ZAKA](https://en.wikipedia.org/wiki/ZAKA) first responders volunteers that have not been substantiated by any evidence.
-Particularly popular became the allegations that there was systematic beheading and killing of babies, children put killed in ovens, children tied to the back and burnt to death, systematic rape of women.
+Particularly popular became the allegations that there was systematic beheading and killing of babies, children being killed in ovens, children tied to the back and burnt to death, systematic rape of women.

 The investigations into the alleged crimes against children did not yield any evidence.
 These claims were regularly repeated by Netanyahu, and notably by US President Biden and members of his administration (such as Secretary of State Blinken), despite knowing there was no evidence to support them beyond Israeli verbal accounts.
-Two babies dies, one after and emergency cesarean and one hit by a bullet passing through a door.
+Two babies died, one after an emergency cesarean and one hit by a bullet passing through a door.

 Regarding sexual violence, the Commission showed reasonable evidence that it occurred during the October 7 attacks.
 The [mission report](https://www.un.org/sexualviolenceinconflict/wp-content/uploads/2024/03/report/mission-report-official-visit-of-the-office-of-the-srsg-svc-to-israel-and-the-occupied-west-bank-29-january-14-february-2024/20240304-Israel-oWB-CRSV-report.pdf) by the Special Representative of the Secretary-General on Sexual Violence in Conflict (SRSG-SVC), following a mission to Israel and the occupied West Bank, found reasonable grounds to believe that conflict-related sexual violence occurred.
 However, the author emphasized that the report was not investigative in nature and urged Israel to allow a full investigative process and grant access to the Commission, which Israel has refused to do to this day.
 Neither report found sufficient evidence to support Israeli officials' and media claims that sexual violence was widespread and systematic.
 Substantiating such allegations would require significantly more corroborative evidence, including forensic analysis conducted by an independent UN investigation, rather than relying solely on accounts from Israeli officials and ZAKA volunteers.
 Israel since has blocked any serious independent investigation on the systematic rape allegations.